DESCRIBING DATA GRAPHICALLY

 see an example of an exploded pie chart produced with this package, try

-In fact, I recommend the plotrix package if you want some useful extensions to
+this link.
+In fact, I recommend the plotrix package if you want some

 If you want to look at two categorical variables at once, a stacked barplot,